 DrupalSouth is dedicated to a safe, inclusive, welcoming, and harassment-free conference experience for everyone.
 All attendees, speakers, trainers, sponsors, volunteers, vendors, and event staff at DrupalSouth are required to abide by the DrupalCon Code of Conduct at the conference and at social or other events related to the conference.

-If you have a concern, need help resolving a conflict or to report a potential Code of Conduct violation, please notify an event volunteer or email email@example.com.
+If you have a concern, need help resolving a conflict or to report a potential Code of Conduct incident, please notify an event volunteer in person or email email@example.com.

 Reports will be reviewed by our two DrupalSouth Steering Committee Code of Conduct officers and addressed according to the processes detailed below.
-Reports are always treated confidentially with details only shared with third parties where required as part of a resolution process.
+Reports are always treated confidentially with details only shared with third parties where required as part of a resolution process if agreed to by the person who made the initial report.
 Records of reports are securely retained by the DrupalSouth Steering Committee.

-In the event you don't feel you can report an incident to DrupalSouth volunteers or a report has not been addressed to your satisfaction, you can file a separate report with the Drupal Association Community Working Group or the Linux Australia Council.
+In the event you don't feel you can report an incident to DrupalSouth volunteers or a report has not been addressed to your satisfaction, you can escalate your report to the Drupal Association Community Working Group or the Linux Australia Council.

 Any incidents of a potentially criminal nature will be referred to the local police where an event is being held.